spsforks/QB64-Wiki/Argument.md

 ```

-*Example 2:* Must place a comma to seperate arguments if you use any other argument after it.
+Must place a comma to seperate arguments if you use any other argument after it.

 ```vb